 The preservation of humanitarian space will be one of the highlights of the next French presidency of the European Union, with the organization of the European conference on humanitarian aid (“Assises européennes de l’humanitaire”) in early 2022.

 On 26 September 2019, the French and German Foreign Ministers presented in New York, during an event organized by France and Germany on the Alliance for multilateralism, a “Humanitarian Call for Action”.

-At this stage, the Humanitarian Call for Action has been endorsed by 43 States: Albania, Andorra, Austria, Belgium, Benin, Bulgaria, Costa Rica, Central African Republic, Cyprus, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Germany, Greece, Honduras, Ireland, Italy, Ivory Coast, Liechtenstein, Luxemburg, Mali, Malta, Mexico, Moldova, Monaco, Montenegro, New Zealand, Niger, North Macedonia, Norway, Paraguay, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tunisia and Uruguay.
+At this stage, the Humanitarian Call for Action has been endorsed by 52 signatories: Albania, Andorra, Argentina, Austria, Belgium, Benin, Bulgaria, Chad, Chile, Costa Rica, Central African Republic, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Germany, Greece, Honduras, Ireland, Italy, Ivory Coast, Liechtenstein, Luxemburg, Maldives, Mali, Malta, Mexico, Moldova, Monaco, Montenegro, Netherlands, New Zealand, Niger, North Macedonia, Norway, Palestine, Paraguay, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tunisia, Uruguay, and the European Union.

 This Call for Action identifies concrete commitments that Member States can make to strengthen respect for international humanitarian law and principled humanitarian action, in particular to:

 • reinforce national frameworks to ensure domestic implementation of international humanitarian law ;

 • improve knowledge on international humanitarian law ;

 • influence parties to an armed conflict regarding respect of international humanitarian law ;